Everything You Need to Know About Spaying Or Neutering Your Dog

 When should you spay your female dog?

-Interestingly, unlike with male dogs, age and breed aren’t the driving factors.
+Interestingly, unlike with male dogs, age and breed aren’t the only driving factors.
 For female dogs, each time they go into heat, their risk for major health concerns (like womb infection) increases.

 Ultimately, the decision about when to spay or neuter your pup should be one you have with your veterinarian.
 They can share their expertise while considering your dog’s specific risk factors and help you make an informed decision.